-FDA adds new heart warning to Sanofi's MultaqDecember 19th, 2011 in Medications
+FDA adds new heart warning to Sanofi's MultaqDecember 19, 2011 By MATTHEW PERRONE , AP Health Writer in Medicine & Health / Medications

 Federal health officials have added new safety warnings to the heart rhythm drug Multaq after company studies linked the pill to higher rates of heart attack, stroke and death in a subset of patients.

 The new label, posted online Monday, highlights a study in which Multaq doubled the risk of heart-related complications in patients with permanent atrial fibrillation, a condition in which the heart's chambers pump out of sync.
 The revised label stresses that Multaq is only approved for the short-term form of the condition and a related ailment known as atrial flutter.
 Despite such language, doctors routinely prescribe drugs for conditions not listed on the labeling approved by the Food and Drug Administration.

 The label, written in cooperation with drugmaker Sanofi, instructs doctors to check patients' heart rhythm at least once every three months.
 If patients appear to have the permanent form of atrial fibrillation, Multaq should be discontinued.
 The FDA said Monday Multaq remains a beneficial drug when used appropriately.

 The warning label is the latest setback for a drug that Sanofi once touted as a potential blockbuster.
 When first approved in 2009, Multaq was the first new drug in a decade for atrial flutter and atrial fibrillation - related heart disorders in which the organ's upper chambers beat rapidly and ineffectively.
 Both conditions can cause stroke and death, in some cases.
 Multaq has been subject to a series of safety concerns, both before and after its approval in the U.S.